Purpose of this chapter: to briefly describe some situations that are not mentioned elsewhere.

 If interruption occurs before a minimum number (three) of locations has be plotted, the message is:

-If you don't move during an extended period of time - approximately 15 minutes - tracking will stop to save battery, and the App will sound an alarm if it's in the foreground.
-A message notifies when it happened:
+If you don't move during an extended period of time - approximately 15 minutes - and the App isn't in the foreground, the App will end the track for you.
+Provided you allow sending of notifications, a message notifies when it happened:

-This means that if you don't explicitly end a track when arriving to a harbor, the App will end it for you.
+This means that if you don't explicitly end a track when arriving to a harbor, the App will end it for you, unless the App is in the foreground.

 The last plot will be assigned an event with the text Pause plot.